nesasmr/orangesegments/README.md

 So here's the concept:

-To rotate through an audio file, a patch that picks out little pieces, searching for resonant math, the melodies and rhythms that crop up.
+To rotate through an audio file, it's a patch that picks out little pieces.
+By changing the distance of each rotation on the fly, the way the segments are sorted becomes playable.

 The name comes from "The Orange Garden" which was a project for Cities and Memory.
 For my contribution, I explored the pattern-recognition of a human listener in a park, the fact that certain sounds have regularities, periods.
 The birds call every few seconds, a person walks by every few half-minutes, a plane passes every couple minutes… Music has those kinds of periods too.
 By dividing a field recording of a park into divisions of equal size, sequential playback locks all the clips to a rhythm and the sounds inside become easier to hear as a melody.